sungeunbae/swc_vuw2015/sql-novice-world/09-create.md

 >~~~
 >
 > Note: Importing from CSV might have an issue in handling NULL values because an empty (ie. NULL) value in CSV is an empty string (ie. ""),
 > which might not be exactly what you expect.
+If we used [sentinel value](reference.html#sentinel-value))
+> by marking missing data rather than `null`, such a problem can be avoided.

 > ### Backing Up with SQL {.challenge}
 >